chigirrll/Footballclub-Dex-Discord-Bot---Privacy-policy/README.md

 - "Data" refers to data stored by an individual instance, including personal data
 - "Bot" or "instance" refers to the copy of the code running the Discord application, with its own data
 - "Collectible" refers to any object that is meant to be collected, such as countryballs or other future means like virtual currency
 - "Application owners" refers to the owners of the Discord application, meaning the one with any form of access to the application's authentication method and data belonging to the instance.
-This is usually referred to as the "Team FC Dex" or "FC Dex Team".
+This is usually referred to as the "Team Footballclub Dex" or "Footballclub Dex Team".
-- "FC Dex moderation team" or "moderation team" refers to the owners of the Discord application and the users they may chose to be part of the moderation team.
+- "Footballclub Dex moderation team" or "moderation team" refers to the owners of the Discord application and the users they may chose to be part of the moderation team.
 You may find a list of these users on the [Discord server](https://discord.gg/4yBPU2UwWA).

 ## Open source